Quicr/laps/docs/relay-protocol.md

 Connect message is the very first message sent by the client side making the connection.
 The receiving server side does not send any messages until the client sends a connect message.
-If the client sends anything else, the connection is in violation and should be closed with the ERROR code 32.
+If the client sends anything else, the connection is in violation and should be closed with the ERROR code CONNECT_MISSING.

 The client creates a bidirectional stream to be used for control messages.
 The server will latch onto this bidirectional stream to send control messages back to the client.
 The client